Wealth infrastructure for autonomous agents · Powered by Uniswap

 Agent identity is now a standard

-Co-authored by engineers at MetaMask, the Ethereum Foundation, Google, and Coinbase, ERC-8004 establishes on-chain identity, reputation, and validation registries for autonomous AI agents.
-The Ethereum Foundation's dAI Team has designated it a strategic priority.
-Gotts is among the first protocols to build on it.
+Co-authored by engineers at MetaMask, the Ethereum Foundation, Google, and Coinbase.
+ERC-8004 defines on-chain identity, reputation, and validation registries for autonomous AI agents.
+The Ethereum Foundation's dAI Team made it a strategic priority.
+24,500 agents registered in the first week.

 Since May 2025